qyang-nj/llios/articles/CodeCoverage.md

-# Behind the scenes: Code Coverage
+# Behind the Scenes: Code Coverage
-Code coverage is a software testing metric that measures the extent to which the source code of a program is executed during the testing process.
-It provides insights into the effectiveness of the testing efforts by indicating which parts of the code have been tested and which parts have not. (*written by ChatGPT*)
+Code coverage measures how much of your module’s code is executed when you run your unit and UI tests.
+It helps you spot untested areas so you can add tests for critical logic.

-In this article we will deep dive the code coverage in Swift/LLVM.
+In this article we will deep dive how code coverage works in Swift/LLVM.

 ## Build and Run
 To get code coverage, we need a binary with instrument code, which requires extra flags to the compiler and linker.